-The Thoracic Oncology Center is a multidisciplinary program for patients with lung, esophageal, pleural, mediastinal, and chest wall tumors.
+The Thoracic Oncology Center is a multidisciplinary program for patients with lung, esophageal, mediastinal, and chest wall tumors.
 Our pulmonary faculty and fellows are highly trained in preoperative assessment and bronchoscopic diagnosis of thoracic tumors.
 Important clinical and research efforts focus on the diagnosis, management and prevention of lung cancer.
 Through our combined state of the art research and clinical practices, the Boston University Center for Thoracic Oncology’s mission is to reduce lung cancer incidence, morbidity, and mortality.

 Boston Medical Center’s pulmonologists play an integral role at the Thoracic Oncology Center.
-Faculty and first-year fellows help care for high-risk surgical candidates post-operatively through the consult service.
-Our dedicated pulmonologists along with two to three senior pulmonary fellows join with the thoracic surgeons in multidisciplinary conference and clinic to provide preoperative assessment and aid in bronchoscopic diagnosis of thoracic tumors.
+Faculty and fellows help care for patients with indeterminate pulmonary nodules in the Lung Nodule Clinic, and also help care for high-risk surgical candidates post-operatively through the consult service.
+Our dedicated pulmonologists along with senior pulmonary fellows join with the thoracic surgeons in multidisciplinary conference and clinic to provide preoperative assessment and aid in bronchoscopic diagnosis and staging of thoracic tumors.

 Weekly Multidisciplinary Thoracic Conference.